syncfusion/blazor-docs/src/gantt/gantt-chart/filtering.md

 lessthan |Checks whether the value is less than the specified value. |Number &#124; Date lessthanorequal |Checks whether the value is less than or equal to the specified value. |Number &#124; Date

-> By default, the `FilterSettings.Columns.Operator` value is `equal`
+> By default, the `GanttFilterSettings.Columns.Operator` value is `equal`

 ### Diacritics

 By default, the Gantt Chart component ignores the diacritic characters while filtering.
-To include diacritic characters, set the `FilterSettings.IgnoreAccent` to true.
+To include diacritic characters, set the `GanttFilterSettings.IgnoreAccent` to true.

 In the following sample, type **Perform** in the **TaskName** column to filter diacritic characters.